Server data from the Official MCP Registry

 metadata_json | text|null | Source-specific JSON metadata.
 Syslog rows include parser/source provenance; OTLP rows include resource/log attributes plus trace/span ids; Docker rows include host/container/image/compose/action details; transcript rows include source kind, file path, line number, record key, and scrub status. |

-can scan a known transcript directory or one explicit .jsonl file, and
+can scan a known transcript directory or one explicit supported transcript file, and

 as /, $HOME, and the current repo root are rejected before walking.
 The

-scanner skips symlinks, counts unsupported non-.jsonl files without parsing
+scanner skips symlinks, counts unsupported files without parsing them, and

-them, and streams transcript files line-by-line in bounded SQLite chunks.
-Use
+streams JSONL transcript files line-by-line in bounded SQLite chunks.
+Gemini

 --force to reimport a transcript path from scratch after parser changes,